EnigmaCurry/EnigmaCurry-vcv-pack/README.md

-This software is fully licensed under the [GNU General Public License v3.0+](https://github.com/EnigmaCurry/EnigmaCurry-vcv-pack/blob/v2/LICENSE), in the hope that is a frictionless way to freely share with the VCV Rack and Cardinal community.
+This software is fully licensed under the [GNU General Public License v3.0+](https://github.com/EnigmaCurry/EnigmaCurry-vcv-pack/blob/v2/LICENSE), in the spirit of freely sharing with the VCV Rack and Cardinal community.
 At your discretion, you may alternatively use this software under the terms of the [MIT license](https://github.com/EnigmaCurry/EnigmaCurry-vcv-pack/blob/v2/LICENSE.MIT).

 The panel artwork incorporates the public domain [Camels Caravan